If I'm redesigning a website, when should I start thinking about search engines?

 By creating a site map based upon the known searching behavior of your potential customers, you are increasing the usability of your site.
 You are “speaking their language, ” so to speak.

 When redesigning a website, it is critical that you preserve whatever search engine listings you have already achieved.
 Starting over with a new design and content doesn’t have to mean losing the indexing you already have.
-There are two important considerations, files indexed by the search engines, and files which have links pointing to them from other sites and directories.
+There are two important considerations, files indexed by the search engines, and files which have links pointing to them from other sites.

 First, you need to take special care to preserve the filenames of pages on your site that are already indexed by Google, AltaVista, Alltheweb, Teoma, and Inktomi.
 The most important files to preserve are the files which Google has already indexed